gabviana/Register-form/README.md

-# TalentY Register Form and Input Validation
+# Register Form and Input Validation

 This repository was created to develop a register form and front-end validation.
 No libraries used, all code and CSS is original.